shazimajaz1/image-canvas-react-app/README.md

 The project is still under development.

-#CSC Modules are used in this project.
+#CSS Modules are used in this project.